andyxingxl/Deformable-generator/index.md

+# What is Deformable Generator?

+# Quick introduction to Deformable Generator

+# Inference and learning

+# Experimental results

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/andyxingxl/Deformable-generator/edit/master/index.md) to maintain and preview the content for your website in Markdown files.